dmurphy4/getdatasciencejobs/README.md

-# getdatasciencejobs
+# Trying to get Data Science Jobs
-Just trying to see what one really should focus on to become a data scientist
+Instead of just trying to trust what many opinionated people on Medium or Quora might say about becoming a data scientist, we go straight to what the companies say.
+We use LinkedIn's job listings, and possibly others in the future.